Darya Safai: Politics

 Due to her women's rights activism, Safai was approached by the Open Vld and New Flemish Alliance parties to run as a candidate.
 She joined the N-VA in 2018 and stood in the Flemish Brabant region for the party during the 2018 Belgian local elections, but was not elected.
 During the 2019 Belgian Federal election, Safai stood on the N-VA's list in the Flemish Brabant region and was elected to the Chamber of Representatives.

+Personal life

+Safai married the Iranian politician, activist and dentist Saeed Bashirtash in 1997.
+They have two children together, a girl and a boy: Dena Bashirtash, also a dentist; and Ario Bashirtash.

+She is fluent in Persian, Dutch, French and English.

 Books

-In October 2015 her book 'Lopen tegen de wind' ('Running against the Wind'), about her life story and her fight against discrimination of Iranian women, was published.
+In October 2015, her book 'Lopen tegen de wind' ('Running against the Wind'), about her life story and her fight against discrimination of Iranian women, was published.

 In September 2018 her book 'Plots mocht ik niet meer lachen' ('Suddenly I wasn't allowed to laugh anymore) was published.

 Recognition

-On 21 March 2016 she received the Ebbenhouten Spoor award for exceptional merit as Flemish newcomer.
+On 21 March 2016, she received the Ebbenhouten Spoor award for exceptional merit as Flemish newcomer.

 In December 2016, she was awarded the title 'Women Of Peace' by the Belgian Secretary of State for Equal Opportunities at the Belgian Senate, for her fight for women's rights.

-In October 2022, she gained media attention by cutting her hair, alongside with Belgian foreign minister, Hadja Lahbib, after a speech regarding Iranian protests after Mahsa Amini death.
+In October 2022, she gained media attention by cutting her hair, along with Belgian foreign minister, Hadja Lahbib, after a speech regarding Iranian protests after Mahsa Amini death.